-It also comes in handy when all you need additional storage for is to carry large sets of data all the time.
+It also comes in handy if you need additional storage to carry large sets of data all the time.

 They come in many different shapes and sizes, all portable ones iFixApple sell get power and data down the one cable.